kumbulanit/t-sql/sql trainning/untitled/module 7/Lesson3_Generating_Automatic_Column_Values.md

     END,

     TransactionCategory AS CASE
-        WHEN Quantity * UnitPrice > 1000 THEN 'Large'
+        WHEN Quantity * BaseSalary > 1000 THEN 'Large'
-        WHEN Quantity * UnitPrice > 500 THEN 'Medium'
+        WHEN Quantity * BaseSalary > 500 THEN 'Medium'
         ELSE 'Small'
     END PERSISTED  -- Persisted for indexing
 );

 -- Insert test data
-INSERT INTO SalesTransactions (CustomerID, ProductID, Quantity, UnitPrice, DiscountPercent) VALUES
+INSERT INTO SalesTransactions (CustomerID, ProductID, Quantity, BaseSalary, DiscountPercent) VALUES
     (101, 1, 5, 25.00, 5.00),
     (102, 2, 15, 45.50, 10.00),